alejandroarmas/alejandroarmas.github.io/content/post/dl_library.md

 date = 2021-05-05
 +++

+## Prerequisites

+You might be interested in my related articles on [Matrix Multiplication](/post/matrix_multiplication/) and [Concurrency](/post/concurrency/) before reading further!

+## Introduction

 My goal for this project was to train a simple 2-layer Multi-layer perceptron by creating a Deep Learning Framework.

+Typically representing models with a **Dynamic Acyclic Graph (DAG)** provides a better user debugging experience, so data and calculations had to flow at runtime.

-I gave myself the following restrictions:
+So, I gave myself the following restrictions:
 1. Learn and incorporate as many design patterns and C++20 features as I could
 2. Use little to no dependencies in my code